JujuAdams/Scribble/9.0/font-outlines.md

 |`smooth`        |boolean |Whether or not to interpolate the outline.
 Set to `false` for pixel fonts, set to `true` for anti-aliased fonts|
 |`[surfaceSize]` |integer |Size of the surface to use.
 Defaults to 2048x2048                                                              |

 `scribble_bake_outline_4dir()` creates a new font using a source font.
-The new font will include a one-pixel thick border in the 4 cardinal directions around each input glyph.
+The new font will include a one-pixel thick outline in the 4 cardinal directions around each input glyph.

 &nbsp;